Boeing CEO faces questions over plane involved in 2 crashes

 It's been exactly one year since a Boeing 737 Max crashed in Indonesia, and the company's CEO is likely to face tough questioning about the plane from a Senate committee.

-Boeing Chairman and CEO Dennis Muilenburg was scheduled to testify before the Senate Commerce Committee on Tuesday.
-It will be the first congressional testimony by a Boeing official since the first of two Max crashes that together killed 346 people.
+Boeing Chairman and CEO Dennis Muilenburg was set to testify before the Senate Commerce Committee on Tuesday.
+It is the first congressional testimony by a Boeing official since the first of two Max crashes that together killed 346 people.

-In his prepared remarks, Muilenburg says the company knows it made mistakes and got some things wrong.
-He vows to fix the plane.

 Indonesia investigators say Boeing's design of a key flight-control system contributed to the crash of a Lion Air Max last October.
 Another Max crashed in Ethiopia in March, and other Max jets were grounded.